 How much do I have to pay?

-In general, our editing and design services are free to Colorado College administrative offices and academic departments.
+In general, our editing and design services are free to Colorado College offices and departments.
 However, in some cases, a piece may require freelance writing, editing, and/or design to meet its objectives or to be produced according to your timeline.
 In these instances, project sponsors are responsible for paying these outside charges.
 All project sponsors are responsible for printing, photography, and illustration costs.
 If mailing is involved, you are responsible for postage, postal coordination, and any mail-house fees.